How to Treat Sunburn: Causes, Treatment & Prevention Tips

 Introduction

-It’s a bright, sun shiny day, and you’ve planned a fun day out with your pals, maybe lounging at the beach or just exploring the city.
+It’s a bright, sunny day, and you’ve planned a fun day out with your pals, maybe lounging at the beach or just exploring the city.
 The sun feels amazing, the breeze is perfect, but you forgot to apply sunscreen.
 Uh-oh, you’ve committed a serious mistake!

-Your face turned red, and hot, and started to feel tight.
+Your face turned red, and hot, and you started to feel tight.
 Yep, you’ve got a sunburn.

 We’ve all been there!
 Even when we try to be mindful, sometimes the sun gets the best of us.
 And because our facial skin is thinner and more delicate than the rest of our body, it’s even more susceptible to sunburn.
 The worst part is if not treated properly, sunburn can even lead to irritation, peeling, and long-term damage.